Category

 To tackle these varied security threats at scale, you need experts working 24/7 to collect, analyze, and act on intelligence.
 A global security operations center (GSOC) fills this need, serving as a command center for large companies.
 But what sets a GSOC apart from other security facilities, and why is it uniquely suited for large-scale security coordination?

-Find out how a GSOC differs from a security operations center, why it’s important, and how to maximize its impact and value.
+Find out how a GSOC differs from a security operations center, why it’s essential, and how to maximize its impact and value.

 Global Security Operations Center vs. Security Operations Center

 A security operations center (SOC) is critical to organizational resilience.
-And for many small or midsize companies with one or a few locations, a SOC can meet your security needs.
-But for larger companies, organization-wide security requires more than a single SOC’s capabilities (and spreading the responsibility across multiple independent SOCs creates inefficiencies).
+For many small or midsize companies with one or a few locations, a SOC can meet security needs.
+However, for larger companies, organization-wide security requires more than a single SOC’s capabilities (and spreading the responsibility across multiple independent SOCs creates inefficiencies).

 That’s where a GSOC comes in.
 Much like SOCs, they’re a command center for all security, but the key differentiator between them and regular SOCs is in the name: global.
 They also serve a few unique purposes: